BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 ## Solution Concept:

-* CVE
-* Clair
-* Choose 20 official docker images from Dockerhub from their respective GitHub repositories, retrieve history of commits and manually see all the differences made to the makefiles.
-* Do creation of container image of past in present and feed to Clair to store list of features for that version of image.
-* Verify the differences between this image and the base image.
-Only concerned about security issues.
-* Automate the above steps using scripts for more official docker images
-* Analyse the trends for remediation used by developers to fix these security issues.
+Below is a description of the system components that will be used to accomplish our goals:

+* Security Vulnerability: A vulnerability is a problem in a project's code that could be exploited to damage the confidentiality, integrity, or availability of the project or other projects that use its code.
+Depending on the severity level and the way your project uses the dependency, vulnerabilities can cause a range of problems for your project or the people who use it.

+* CVE: In order to  to track vulnerabilities in packages, CVEs can be used.
+MITRE's [Common Vulnerabilities and Exposures (CVE) List](https://cve.mitre.org/) is a list of entries - each containing an identification number, a description, and at least one public reference, for publicly known cybersecurity vulnerabilities.

+* Docker: Docker is a set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.
+Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.

+* Docker Hub: [Docker Hub](https://docs.docker.com/docker-hub/) is a service provided by Docker for finding and sharing container images with your team.

+* Dockerfile: Docker can build images automatically by reading the instructions from a Dockerfile.
+A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+Using docker build users can create an automated build that executes several command-line instructions in succession.

+* Clair:  [Clair](https://github.com/coreos/clair) is an open-source container vulnerability scanner recently released by CoreOs.
+The tool cross-checks if a Docker image's operating system and any of its installed packages match any known insecure package versions.
+The vulnerabilities are fetched from OS-specific common vulnerabilities and exposures (CVE) databases.

-### Process
+### Development Process

-* List of github repos of official images.
+* Fetch the list of github repos of official images.
 * For each repo, get commit history,
 * For each commit in commit history, identify if change in docker file
 * For each such commit, build image for that commit and input this container image to clair
 * Clair gives back a report of security vulnerabilities identified for each image
 * Compare reports of 2 consecutive commit images, and identify if any security threat was remediated.
-* Trace back these reports to the actual commits and do git diff to see line changes made in docker file. * * Also, keep track of timestamp between the commit it was fixed, and the time it was published in CVE (to verify how fast it was fixed).
+* Trace back these reports to the actual commits and do git diff to see line changes made in docker file.
+ 	* Also, keep track of timestamp between the commit it was fixed, and the time it was published in CVE (to verify how fast it was fixed).
 * Associate the change made with the security vulnerability resolved so that it can be useful for future comparisons.

 ## Acceptance Criteria

-The project is deemed successful if

-* it provides a successful study on how quickly security vulnerabilities are resolved in official docker images.
+* Provides a successful study on how quickly security vulnerabilities are resolved in official docker images.
-* a corpus of fixes associated with identified security threats which can be used for automatic remediation
+* Corpus of fixes associated with identified security threats which can be used for automatic remediation

 Stretch goals:
 * Automate the process of fixing the vulnerabilities and creating a PR for the fix